KevinGimbel/kevingimbel.de/content/blog/2020-01-25-2fa-passwords-cloud-sync.md

 ## Sync and cloud storage

 As a cloud storage solution I am using Nextcloud.
 Nextcloud is open source, as are all their official extensions, see [github.com/nextcloud](https://github.com/nextcloud "View open source code by Nextcloud on GitHub").
 Another benefit for me is that Nextcloud is developed and maintained by a Germany-based company, which is a nice added bonus and always good to see, since a lot of software comes out of the Silicon Valley filter bubble.
-I'm increasingly looking to find software and services that do not rely on USA-based infrastructure, money, or services.
+I'm increasingly looking to find software and services that do not rely on USA-based infrastructure, money, companies, or services.
 While laws such as {{< abbr "GDPR" "General Data Protection Law" >}} protect European citizens even if the companies themselves are not within the EU, I feel better when the companies I do business with are closer to me, geographically and law-*ly* .
+Especially when it comes to storing my files.

 Anyhow, Nextcloud is the sync and "backup" solution in my stack.
 It syncs the database files between my computer and my phone so that I can always access all passwords whenever I need them.
 On my computer and phone the databases are protected by passwords, all communication to Nextcloud is done over a encrypted connection (HTTPS), too.

 I've been using this solution for a bit over two years now and I am very happy with it.
 Before switching to Nextcloud I used Google Drive to sync my KeyPassX database files, but I am growing increasingly distrustful of Google, so I am trying to pull as much as I can away from its services.
 Nextcloud works just as good if not better than the Google Drive or Dropbox sync solutions.

 Thank you for coming to my TED Talk, see ya.